Hall of Fame Recognizing the Titans of their Era

 Eudes LE GARS (2012)

 An excessive and beloved character, Eudes has played for the Club since 1998, and he served as a Committee Member and later Vice-President between 2006 and 2010.
-Time caught up a bit and had him switch from two-digit to one-digit number shirts, yet he remains one of the Club’s most fervent admirers, players and supports.
+Time caught up a bit and had him switch from two-digit to one-digit number shirts, yet he remains one of the Club’s most fervent supporters.

 John LLOYD (2012)

-One of the living memories of the Club, John played and was an officer in the Club from the late 1980’s all the way to the late 1990’s.
-A formidable auctioneer and raffle drawer every time he is asked to perform one of these, he is remembered by many as a fierce second row and won many trophies with BRFC.
+As one of the living legends of the Club, John played and served as a Committee officer from the late 80’s all the way through the late 90’s.
+He was a formidable auctioneer and raffle drawer.
+He is remembered by many as a fierce second row who won many trophies with the BRFC.

 Chris LUIJKX (2013)

 Club Captain from 2002 to 2005, Chris was a model to all on and off the pitch.
-A fantastic leader, he was also an athlete, a ferocious tackler and a great tourer.
+He was a fantastic leader and athlete, a ferocious tackler and a great tourer.
 Chris left us too early on December 19, 2012.
-We dedicated the 90th Anniversary game to his memory and distributed the proceeds to Agence Française pour la Lutte contre les Tumeurs Cérébrales.
+We dedicated the 90th Anniversary game to his memory and distributed the proceeds to the Agence Française pour la Lutte contre les Tumeurs Cérébrales.

 Quentin MARTIN (2012)